hellarcore/electrum-hellar-server/README.md

-Electrum-dash-server for the Electrum Dash client
+Electrum-hellar-server for the Electrum Dash client
 =========================================

   * Author: Thomas Voegtlin (ThomasV on the bitcointalk forum)